-Players on Men's 75+ Major Plus, Major, and AAA rosters must be from their specific area of the country based upon being East or West of the Mississippi River, and may select one player without geographic restriction.
+Except in the Major Plus classification, players on Men's 75+ Division rosters must be from their specific area of the country based upon being East or West of the Mississippi River or from states listed in the "Table of Geographic Eligibility" at the back of this book, as part of the geographic area of that team's state.
+These teams additionally may select one player without geographic restriction.

-Players on Men's 80+ Division rosters may be from any area of the country.
+Players on Men's 80+ and 85+ Division rosters may be from any area of the country.